chachan/lunchcr/README.md

 4. Go to the bottom of the page and click on "DOWNLOAD", make sure "File format" is "Comma-separated file (CSV)"

 ## How to generate CSV files for Payoneer Accounts (not CR related but still needed it)

+## How to generate CSV files for Scotiabank Accounts

+1. Login to Stotiabank
+2. Got to "Consultas" > "Movimientos"
+3. In "Cuenta" dropdown, choose the one you want to generate
+4. In "Fecha", choose the date range yoo want to generate
+5. Click on "Aceptar"
+6. Click on "Plano" to download file
+7. Replace downloaded file extension with ".csv"

+## How to generate CSV files for Scotiabank Credit Cards

+1. Login to Stotiabank
+2. Got to "Consultas" > "Movimientos"
+3. In "Cuenta" dropdown, choose the one you want to generate
+4. In "Fecha", choose the date range yoo want to generate
+5. Click on "Aceptar"
+6. Click on "Excel"
+7. Open XLS file and export it into CSV file